Safer, more efficient, and more sustainable: innovation in 2D materials that could impact our everyday devices

 The puzzle’s yet to be solved

 Dr Kretinin’s current work focusses on this little-explored research area, and he and his colleagues have recently built a model to better understand what’s happening.
 Their efforts are producing a range of important insights, including furthering knowledge into how graphene’s electrical properties can be controlled.
-Through this work, the team hope to learn which parameters to tune to get better performing materials – and so better final products – in fields like thermal management and ‘printed electronics’ (the creation of electronic components or entire devices, using both organic and inorganic materials, with techniques like screen printing or ink-jet printing).
+Through this work, the team hope to learn which parameters to tune to get better performing materials – and so better final products – in fields like thermal management and ‘printed electronics’

 A positive impact for the environment